sugamghising/TourAndTravelApp/README.md

 ## 👥 Contributing

-This is a complete project.
+This project is in the developing phase.
 Feel free to fork and customize for your needs.

 ---

 ## ✅ Project Status

-**Status**: ✅ Complete and Production-Ready
+**Status**: 🚧 Developing

 ### Core Features